MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/icap-stunnel.md

         CAfile = C:\Program Files (x86)\stunnel\config\**CAfile**.pem
         TIMEOUTclose = 0

-12. After finishing the configuration, click **Reload configuration**.
+12. Save the file and then click **Reload configuration**.

-13. To validate that everything is running as expected, run:
+13. To validate that everything is running as expected, from a command prompt, run:
 `netstat -nao  | findstr 11344`